-Most credit card issuers let you add an additional person, such as a child or employee, to your credit card account without requiring that this person actually apply for the credit card themselves.
+Most credit card issuers let you add an additional person (called an "authorized user"), such as a child or employee, to your credit card account without requiring that that person actually apply for the credit card themselves.

 The authorized user receives a credit card with their name on it, and they can use the card just the same as if they were the primary account holder.
 All purchases the authorized user makes go to the same account and appear on one credit card statement.
 The authorized user shares the credit limit with the primary account holder and their purchases reduce the amount of credit available to both users.

 Unlike a joint account holder, an authorized user doesn't have to go through a credit check to be added to the credit card account.
-Some credit card companies may charge a fee for adding authorized users, while some rewards credit cards offer a bonus if you add an authorized user to your account.
+Some credit card companies may charge a fee for adding an authorized user, while some rewards credit cards offer a bonus if you add an authorized user to your account.